 When I was in high school, I read a biography about the “unsinkable” Molly Brown – a Titanic survivor who went on to become a well-known advocate of workers’ rights and women’s suffrage.
 Despite his wife’s high profile, J.J.
-Brown publically supported a more demure approach to fame and fortune, penning the famous adage that a woman’s name ought to appear in the newspaper only three times: at her birth, upon her marriage and following her death.
+Brown publicly supported a more demure approach to fame and fortune, penning the famous adage that a woman’s name ought to appear in the newspaper only three times: at her birth, upon her marriage and following her death.

 His words come back to me every time I read the obituary pages in our local paper – an endless list of names and dates that includes little else beyond the deceased’s dates of birth and death, a listing of family members and a brief overview of memorial services.
 No personality.
 No character.
 No indication that the deceased actually lived – just a sterile abstract that fits neatly into two column inches.